 Matters are either dealt with by an Adjudicator on the papers or by a Tribunal Member at a hearing depending on the dispute type.

-Most strata and community schemes disputes are determined by an Adjudicator on the papers without the need for a hearing.
+Most community schemes disputes are determined by an Adjudicator on the papers without the need for a hearing.
 Learn about the

 After lodging your application you can expect the matter to be finalised within 3 months.

 Appeals against an Adjudicator's decision and other dispute types such as requests for penalty orders and unit entitlement are determined by the Tribunal at hearing.
 Learn about the

 Tribunal hearing and appeals process for community schemes matters.

 After lodging your application you can expect a first hearing within 8 weeks.

 Community schemes application for Adjudicator orders [PDF 153kB]

 Community schemes application for Tribunal orders [PDF 255kB]